-All investigated cohorts are briefly described below and more details can be found in the Supplementary Material.
+All investigated cohorts are briefly described below and more details can be found in the Supplementary Material online.

-This cohort is a sample from the anonymized population-based AOK Saxony healthcare database, (Schmitt et al., 2009a, Schmitt et al., 2009b, Schmitt et al., 2016) with complete information on outpatient health care (diagnoses according to the International Statistical Classification of Diseases, Tenth Revision [ICD-10]), treatments according to Anatomical Therapeutic Chemical (ATC) Classification code and Inpatient care.
+AOK PLUS.
+This cohort is a sample from the anonymized population-based AOK Saxony healthcare database (Schmitt et al., 2009a, 2009b, 2016), with complete information on outpatient health care (diagnoses according to the ICD-10), treatments according to Anatomical Therapeutic Chemical Classification code, and inpatient care.

-These routine data on outpatient diagnoses, medication and sociodemographic characteristics (age, sex, area ZIP code) in the timespan from 2005 until 2014 are accessible for research.
+These routine data on outpatient diagnoses, medication, and sociodemographic characteristics (age, sex, area, ZIP code) in the timespan from 2005 until 2014 are accessible for research.
 Inpatient care is covered from 2008 to 2014.
 The sample for this study consists of all individuals aged 40 years or older in 2005 who were consistently insured from 2005 to 2014 or to their death.

-The KORA F4 study is the seven years follow-up of the population-based survey KORA S4 from southern Germany and recruited 3080 individuals aged 32 to 81 between 1999 and 2001.
+KORA F4.
+The KORA F4 study is the 7-year follow-up of the population-based survey KORA S4 from southern Germany and recruited 3,080 individuals aged 32 to 81 between 1999 and 2001.

-The GINIplus(von Berg et al., 2010) and LISAplus(Heinrich et al., 2002) studies are two German, prospective birth cohort studies.
-In both studies frequent follow-ups were conducted between birth and 15 years.
+GINIplus and LISAplus.
+The GINIplus (von Berg et al., 2010) and LISAplus (Heinrich et al., 2002) studies are two German prospective birth cohort studies.
+In both studies, frequent follow-ups were conducted between birth and 15 years.